CingizEsgerov05/Lung_Cancer_Prediction_NaiveBayes_ML/README.md

 # Naive Bayes Classification Project

 This project demonstrates how to build and evaluate a Naive Bayes classification model using Python.
 The notebook includes data preprocessing, visualization, model training, performance evaluation, and final results.
+Using this machine learning model, we predict the likelihood of lung cancer based on the provided patient features.

 🔍 Project Overview